dendronhq/dendron-site/vault/dendron.topic.publishing.quickstart.preview-your-site.md

 ### Get ready to publish

-When you are ready, you can go to [[publishing your site|dendron.topic.publishingv2.quickstart.publishing-your-site]] for instructions on announcing your site to the world.
+When you are ready, you can go to [[publishing your site|dendron.topic.publishing.quickstart.publishing-your-site]] for instructions on announcing your site to the world.

 ## CLI